-In order to assess whether the variability seen in the intercalibration study could be quantified and compared to the results seen in the actual data from sites that have been placed on the 303(d) list, an estimate of the level of variability seen in the intercalibration study was conducted.
-This variability would then be applied to the datasets obtained from CEDEN.

-C. dubia reproduction results are evaluated for toxicity on the basis of percent effect.
-The percent effect (closer to zero = nontoxic, closer to 100 = toxic) is as follows:
+In order to assess whether the variability seen in the SMC intercalibration study could be quantified and compared to the results observed in the data from the eight sites that have been placed on the 303(d) list, the level of variability seen in the intercalibration study was assessed.
+In the intercalibration study, C. dubia reproduction results were evaluated for toxicity on the basis of percent effect (Equation 1).
+The percent effect (closer to zero = nontoxic, closer to 100 = toxic) is as follows, with results from Round 1 included in Table 1: